muratk3n/thirdwave/en/tweets/2020/week19c.md

 lectures, ebooks, problems with solutions.

-There can be a "school" but in a postmodern reincarnation it would mostly be a loungy area, a cross between a Stabucks and a mall.
+There can be a "school" but in a postmodern reincarnation it would mostly be a loungy area, a cross between a Starbucks and a mall.
 There can be play areas, study areas where some professional grown-ups can donate time as "groundkeepers" making sure kids are silent in study areas.
 They can be certified by on the e-material as well, by the